biggie-boss/LoreRim/README.md

 ### Perk Changes

 - Block: Overpowered Bashes now works with weapons too
+- Heavy Armor: Immovable buffed to 50% damage reduction but now only when attacking or casting.
 - Marksman: Piercing Shot requirement dropped to 30
 - Marksman: Penetrating Shot and Power Shotrequirement dropped to 50.
 However, Sneaking doesn't give penetration.
 Instead, it gives +10% critical hit chance and +10% critical hit damage.
 - Marksman: Power Shot damage reduced and now costs only 100 stamina.
 However, it should now scale properly and do actual damage (fixed bugged resistance checks).
 - Marksman: Lion's Arrow requirement dropped to 60.
 It also now scales by 0.5% of the base 20% per archery level.
 Meaning at 100 Archery it does 30% of the base spell damage.
 - Marksman: Stunning Precision requirement dropped to 75.
+- One-Handed & Two-Handed: War Axe & Battleaxe damage over time reduced by about 33% base.
+However, it now stacks to be 2% stronger per weapon skill.
+- One Handed: Daggers T1-T3 now up to 60% damage from behind on T3.
+Also, this no longer requires you to be sneaking.
+Gives non-sneak dagger builds more viablity and also makes it so you aren't penalized as much for breaking stealth.
+- One-Handed: Sword T1-T3 reducing enemy attack damage removed.
+Given 5% pen per tier instead.
+- One-Handed: Sword Disarming Blade renamed to Demotivating Blade.
+Changed to attacks ignore 10% armor rating and deal 50% more poise damage
+- One-Handed: Flurry reduced to 10%/20% critical hit chance.
+However, buffed to also give 10%/20% critical damage.
+- Two-Handed: Quarterstaves Defensive Strike buffed to "block and bash twice as much and do 25% more critical damage"
+- Two-Handed: Quarterstaves T1-T3 "stamina on hit" buffs changed to 10% power attack stamina cost reduction each tier.
+Buffed the crit chance to 7% each tier.
+This should make them way more competitive.
+- Two-Handed: Greatswords crit chance toned down.
+5% per tier for the T1-T3.
+10% for Reversal.
+- Two-Handed: Warhammer T1-T3 slightly toned down.
+Cap of up to 15% power attack damage now changed to to 10% attack damage (buffs non-PA builds).
+Cap of 45% armor pen now is 40%.

 ***